typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 ### Reading Data

-The basic operational construct in SQL is the `SELECT - WHERE - FROM` expression, which is used to derive new tables from existing ones.
+The basic operational construct in SQL is the `SELECT - FROM - WHERE` expression, which is used to derive new tables from existing ones.

 ```SQL
 SELECT column1, column2, …